Laparoscopic Hernia Repair (Keyhole Surgery)

 The government regulatory body NICE has made recommendations on the use of laparoscopic surgery to treat inguinal hernia (2004) http://guidance.nice.org.uk/TA83

-Many hernias do not hurt so the temptation is to leave them and get on with life.
+Many hernias do not hurt so the temptation is to ignore them.
 However, failing to get medical advice can be damaging and is not recommended.
 If left the hernia will grow and discomfort and pain, even if negligible to start with, will intensify.